 How To Fix Sagging Headliner Without Removing In Less Than 10 Minutes!

-What Is A Headliner?
+What Is a Headliner In A Car?

 A headliner, or headlining, is a fabric that is secured to the roof framing.
-It gives the car’s roof a smooth texture, absorbs noises, and keep a pleasing interior temperature by buffering the outside cold and heat.
+It gives the car’s roof a smooth texture, absorbs noises, and keeps a pleasing interior temperature by buffering the outside cold and heat.

 Over time and due to extreme weather conditions, the fabric may become loose and get separated from its backing board.
 This condition is known as ‘sagging headliner’, which you sometimes cannot avoid repairing because it gets in the way.

 In detail, any extreme heat that the car roof is contacted with will result in sagged and broken headliner.
 The heat will melt the headliner glue, causing this covered fabric to loosen.

 In addition, some vehicles may have inadequate waterproofing, allowing water to enter the roof liner foam and deteriorate the adhesive.

 Drivers with children or pets are also prone to drooping headliners.
 Since both can play, scratch or pull the headlining, putting physical strain on it and therefore, speeding up the failing process.

 Replacing the headliner with a new one is financially impractical, especially in an old car, because the expenses will be almost equal to the value of the car!

 Learn about how to fix sagging headliner in car without removing it to get the most budget-friendly way, you can apply these tricks for a smooth and money-saving process.